-The ZPOD is designed for use in high-performance, compact propulsion systems such as small jet engines found in drones, missiles, and other attritable platforms.
-It is also used in rotary-wing aircraft as part of loss-of-lubrication backup systems and can be adapted for other aerospace and defense applications requiring compact, self-contained fluid delivery.
+The ZPOD is designed for use in high-performance, compact propulsion systems such as small jet engines found in drones, missiles, and other expendable and attritable platforms.
+Variants of the ZPOD (see FAQs for our SmartPOD products) are used in rotary-wing aircraft as part of loss-of-lubrication backup systems and can be adapted for other commercial aerospace or defense applications requiring compact, self-contained fluid delivery.

 The size of the ZPOD is customizable based on the specific application and system requirements.
 In some cases, a ZPOD can be small enough to fit in the palm of your hand; in others, it may be significantly larger to accommodate higher fluid volumes or different integration needs.
 Zulu Pods works closely with customers to tailor the form factor to each use case.